bungle/lua-resty-hoedown/README.md

 ## Installation

-Just place files in [`resty directory`](https://github.com/bungle/lua-resty-hoedown/blob/master/lib/resty) somewhere in your `package.path`.
+Just place [`resty directory`](https://github.com/bungle/lua-resty-hoedown/blob/master/lib/resty) somewhere in your `package.path`.
 If you are using OpenResty, the default location would be `/usr/local/openresty/lualib`.
 Please check though that you do not overwrite the existing resty-directory if one exists already.

 ### Compiling and Installing Hoedown C-library